AdaCore/gnatstudio/docs/users_guide/navigation.rst

       package IDE is
          for Xref_Database use "xref_database.db";
-         --  this would be /home/user1/work/obj/xref_database.db
+         --  This would be /home/user1/work/xref_database.db

-         for Xref_Database use
+         for Xref_Database use Project'Object_Dir & "/xref_database.db";
+         --  This would be /home/user1/work/obj/xref_database.db
+         --  This is the default when this attribute is not specified

-            external("HOME") & "/prj1/database.db";
+         for Xref_Database use external("HOME") & "/prj1/database.db";
-         --  this would be /home/user1/prj1/database.db
+         --  This would be /home/user1/prj1/database.db
       end IDE;
    end Default;